-Anticipating that any up-front agreement of work on a complex product will not cover what clients really need, some firms have a business model based in large part on cornering the client into paying change fees for work they request after the initial delivery ().
-Such practices erode trust, which in turn can lead to a climate of adversarial checks and balances in the long term, and all the inefficiencies that go with them.
+Anticipating that any up-front agreement of work on a complex product will not cover what clients really need, some firms have a business model based in large part on cornering the client into paying change fees for work they request after the initial delivery (see “Change for Free and Money for Nothing” in , ff.
+193).
+Such practices erode trust, which in turn can lead to a climate of adversarial checks and balances in the long term—and all the inefficiencies that go with them.

 The bottom of the requirements list is rarely mission critical for clients.
 However, they can still benefit if they can receive those items within the originally negotiated budget.

 Fix the price and the scope, and make a contractual agreement to commit to the top 80 percent of the PBIs, ordered according to their value to the client.
 The vendor might exceed that 80 percent target if it can complete the work within the contracted cost.
 Offer clients the option of exchanging an emergent requirement for any existing PBI of equal (or lower) value to them, as long as the development cost of the new item is no more than the cost of the original.